numpy/numpy/doc/source/reference/random/index.rst

   in `~RandomGenerator`.
 It is not possible to reproduce the random values using ``RandomGenerator`` for the normal distribution or any other distribution that relies on the normal such as the gamma or student's t.
-  If you require backward compatibility, a legacy generator, `~legacy.
-  LegacyGenerator`, has been created which can fully reproduce the sequence produced by NumPy.
+  Use the backward-compatible legacy generator, `~mtrand`, which fully reproduces the sequence produced by pre-1.17.0.

 * The normal, exponential and gamma generators use 256-step Ziggurat methods which are 2-10 times faster than NumPy's Box-Muller or inverse CDF